ibm-cloud-docs/account/getting-help.md

 {{site.data.keyword.attribute-definition-list}}

 # Getting help and support
 {: #gettinghelp}

-If you have problems or questions when using the {{site.data.keyword.cloud}} console, you can go directly to the [{{site.data.keyword.cloud_notm}} Support Center page](/unifiedsupport/supportcenter) to review featured FAQs, view cloud status, or post questions on Stack Overflow.
-You can also open a support case.
+If you experience an issue or have questions when you're working in the {{site.data.keyword.cloud}} console, you can use the following resources before you open a support case.
 {: shortdesc}

+* Review the [FAQs](/docs?tab=faqs&tags=get-support%2Cbilling-usage%2Caccount%2Csell) in the product documentation.
+* Review the troubleshooting documentation for [accounts](/docs/account?topic=account-ts_logintoibm), [billing](/docs/billing-usage?topic=billing-usage-cannot-access-billing-info), [selling on {{site.data.keyword.cloud_notm}}](/docs/sell?topic=sell-ts-view-usage), and [using the Support Center](/docs/get-support?topic=get-support-ts_tech-support-case) to troubleshoot and resolve common issues.
-* You can check the status of the {{site.data.keyword.Bluemix_notm}} platform and resources by going to the [Status page](https://cloud.ibm.com/status){: external}.
+* Check the status of the {{site.data.keyword.Bluemix_notm}} platform and resources by going to the [Status page](https://cloud.ibm.com/status){: external}.
-* You can review [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud){: external} to see whether other users ran into the same problem.
-When using the forum to ask a question, tag your question with `ibm-cloud` so that it is seen by the {{site.data.keyword.Bluemix_notm}} development teams.
+* Review [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud){: external} to see whether other users experienced the same problem.
+When you ask a question, tag the question with `ibm-cloud`, so that it's seen by the {{site.data.keyword.Bluemix_notm}} development teams.

-* If you still can't resolve the problem, you can open a support case.
+If you still can't resolve the problem, you can open a support case.
 For more information, see [Creating support cases](/docs/get-support?topic=get-support-open-case).
+And, if you're looking to provide feedback, see [Submitting feedback](/docs/overview?topic=overview-feedback).